Published on 13 October 2022

 Emotional Changes

-Teenage emotional changes are widespread, including feeling jittery, nervous, annoyed, having trouble concentrating, agitation, and new attack or tantrums.
+Teenage emotional changes are widespread, including feeling jittery, nervous, annoyed, having trouble concentrating, agitation, and new attack.
 When teenagers hit puberty, their bodies undergo many changes, making it natural to feel uncomfortable.
 They become susceptible to their physical appearance resulting in irritation, anger, and depression.
-(Rosenblum, G.D. and Lewis, M., 2003)

 Social Changes